-Recursive Algorithms
+Recursive algorithms

-- Definition: An algorithm is called recursive if it solves a problem by reducing it to an instance of the same problem with smaller input. - For the algorithm to terminate, the instance of the problem must eventually be reduced to some initial case for which the solution is known.
+An algorithm is called recursive if it solves a problem by reducing it to an instance of the same problem with smaller input size.

+- 1 As for any algorithm, proving a recursive algorithm amounts to proving that this algorithm is correct (that is, satisfies its specifications) and proving that this algorithm terminates (that is, any call to that algorithm executes in finitely many steps). - 2 For the algorithm to terminate, the instance of the problem must eventually be reduced to some initial case for which the solution is known.